 Simple English definitions for legal terms

-Read a random definition: normal balance
+Read a random definition: offer of performance

 The concert-of-action rule, also known as Wharton's rule, is a legal principle that states that an agreement between two or more people to commit a crime cannot be prosecuted as a conspiracy if the crime could not be committed without the actual number of participants involved.
 However, if an additional person participates to expand the scope of the agreement, all the actors may be charged with conspiracy.
 This rule is named after Francis Wharton, a criminal-law author.
 It helps determine legislative intent and supports a presumption that the conspiracy and the substantive offense merge when the latter is proved.